zoffixznet/tpf-grant-reports/CaR-Grant/Report-1--May-15-2018.md

 an already populous zoo of Perl 6 numerics for such a tiny detail was hard for me to justify.
 So, after [flipping a coin](https://irclog.perlgeek.de/perl6/2018-05-16#i_16169789) to confirm my gut feeling, I decided to abandon the idea of `MidRat` and to repurpose the `Rat` type to resolve all of the issues `MidRat` were meant to resolve.

-The documentation and tests I wrote won't go to waste: they'll simply going to be modified to document/test the `MidRat`'s functionally from the point of view of the `Rat` type that subsumed it.
+The documentation and tests I wrote won't go to waste: they're simply going to be modified to document/test the `MidRat`'s functionally from the point of view of the `Rat` type that subsumed it.